thebelovedmoon/vstream-vod-download/README.md

 here are some frequently-asked questions that might answer your common issues. for more assistance, dm me on Discord at **@thebelovedmoon**!!

+**NEW** <br>
+**Q:** will this work on private videos? <br>
+**A:** as per VStream's policies and the way they handle VODs, you can only work on public and unlisted videos!! in the future, we might add more procedures (like OAuth) to allow you to download private VODs, but we'll leave it to VStream's backend for options.

+**NEW** <br>
+**Q:** my VOD won't fit on my storage device!! <br>
+**A:** keep in mind that we'll be downloading the highest quality VOD so that you can upload it anywhere with ease!! refer to the FORMAT SELECTON on [`yt-dlp`'s README](https://github.com/yt-dlp/yt-dlp#format-selection) for details. we recommend that your storage device of choice is no less than 4GB!! (tested on a 30-min 1080p30 VOD)

 **Q:** slow download has been detected, and sometimes it hangs in the middle of the download. <br>
 **A:** as per [downloading VStream VODs](#downloading-vstream-vods), interrupt the operation, delete the `.part` file, and try again.